weechien/fruits-360/README.md

 ![alt text](https://raw.githubusercontent.com/weechien/fruits-360/master/classes.JPG "Dataset classes")
 <br /><br />

-Let's take a peek at the individual training images.
+Let's take a peek at some of the training images.
 ```markdown
 # Information on a single data